Waidehee27Akele/Waidehee27Akele/README.md

 ### Glad to see you here!
-Hey there this is waidehee kele here.
+Hey there this is Waidehee Kele here.
-And I am a student.
-hello bbye..!!!!
+Learning and upgrading myself with new Technology!!

 <br/>